danigb/web-audio-assembler/README.md

 - Update and schedule updates of those node graphs
 - Allow other software (for example, audio user interfaces) to discover properties and capabilities of node graph

-You can see the [Live Examples](https://danigb.github.io/web-audio-assembler)
+You can see the [Live Examples](https://danigb.github.io/web-audio-assembler) or read the [generated API documentation](https://github.com/danigb/web-audio-assembler/blob/master/API.md)

 ## How-to